 - Neat and properly fitted solid color slacks (khakis or corduroys … all appropriately hemmed).
 Pants with elastic waist bands are not permitted.

 - Dresses and skirts of respectable, modest length … must be fingertip length or longer.

 - Appropriate shirts and tops include collared shirts, tailored blouses, turtlenecks, and sweaters.
 Tailored t-shirts are permitted if accompanied by a sweater or scarf.
 Both shoulders must be covered during the school day.

-- Sweaters and fleeces may be worn if accompanied by an appropriate shirt or top.
+- Sweaters, sweatshirts, and fleeces may be worn if accompanied by an appropriate shirt or top.

 - Neat and clean denim jackets, blouses, and dresses may be worn.

 Socks and shoes in good condition (leather shoes preferred … clean, neat athletic shoes allowed).